 529 C.E.

-On April 7, 529, Emperor Justinian promulgated the first Codex Justinianus as a comprehensive recodification of earlier imperial legislation, drawing especially on the Codex Theodosianus and subsequent constitutions.
-In doing so, the Code republishes and enforces long-standing anti-heretical measures already in force under prior emperors, including provisions that explicitly classified Marcionites among prohibited religious communities, thereby reaffirming their status as an illegal communion under Justinianic law.
+On April 7th, 529, Emperor Justinian promulgated the first Codex Justinianus as a comprehensive recodification of earlier imperial legislation, drawing especially on the Codex Theodosianus and subsequent constitutions.
+In doing so, the Code republishes and enforces long-standing anti-heretical measures already in force under prior emperors, including provisions that explicitly classify Marcionites as a prohibited religious community, thereby reaffirming their status as an illegal communion under Justinianic Law.

 588 C.E.